- Manage alerts

 - Manage notifications

-After Smart Check runs checks on your XenApp and XenDesktop Site, Smart Check displays the results on your Site's Health Report page.
+After Smart Check runs checks on your XenApp and XenDesktop Site, Smart Check displays the results as a report on your Site's Health Alerts page.

-The Health Report page displays the following information:
+The Health Alerts page displays the following information:

 - The number of Errors, Warnings, and Updates from the most recent health checks.